w04m1/butopea-tasks/butopea-task01/README.md

 It takes product data, product images, and manufacturer information as input and creates the XML according to the specifications provided by **Google Merchants**.

 ## ProductFeedGenerator Class
 The `ProductFeedGenerator` class coordinates the generation of the product feed.
-It retrieves the necessary data from the database using the `Database` class and passes it to the `XMLGenerator` class to generate the XML feed for each product and then to save the generated XML to a file.
+It retrieves the necessary data from the database using the `Db` class and passes it to the `XMLGenerator` class to generate the XML feed for each product and then to save the generated XML to a file.

 ## Main Execution
-The main execution block at the end of the code initializes the `Database`, `XMLGenerator`, and `ProductFeedGenerator` objects.
+The main execution block at the end of the code initializes the `Db`, `XMLGenerator`, and `ProductFeedGenerator` objects.
 It then calls the `generate_product_feed` method of the `ProductFeedGenerator` object to generate the product feed.

 # Sources